 Warning!
 Never use hydrogen peroxide on upholstery or fabric because it acts as bleach on a soft surface.

 c.
 Baking soda is another great way to remove mold and moisture.
 Get rid of mold and moisture with baking soda.
-Combine ¼ cup of baking soda and water in a spray bottle.
-Spray the solution directly on the mold, whether it’s green or any other type.
+Combine ¼ cup of baking soda with water in a spray bottle.
+Spritz the mixture on the mold, whether it’s green or any other type.
 Wait for ten minutes, then use a damp sponge to wipe it away.

 Spray again and let the spot dry naturally to get rid of the rest of the mold.

 - Throw away all the used cloth and sponge.
 If mold issues come back even after cleaning thoroughly, call a mold specialist.